U.S. Extractive Industries Transparency Initiative

 - MSG Approved Candidacy Application

-OPPORTUNITIES FOR PUBLIC PARTICIPATION
+OPPORTUNITIES FOR PUBLIC ENGAGEMENT

 We would love for you to be involved.
 Members of the public are welcome at USEITI Multi-Stakeholder Group Meetings.
 There is also always a phone line open for remote participants.
 Meeting materials are available here for past and near-term upcoming meetings.